Day 1 Digital Access

 Day 1 Digital Access (D1DA) is a collaborative program at CSULB with two main goals:

-- Provide access to the required course material on the first day of classes
+- Provide access to the required textbooks on the first day of classes

 How Does It Work?

-- The required course material will be available through BeachBoard in a digital format, whether e-book or courseware
+- The required textbooks will be available through Canvas in a digital format, whether e-book or courseware.

-- Students will have until the first add/drop deadline (without W) to OPT OUT
+- Students will have until the add/drop deadline without approval to opt out.

 Frequently Asked Questions – Faculty

-- FREE and immediate access on the first day of classes for your students
+- Immediate access on the first day of classes for your students

-- Faculty currently in the program mentioned this as their main benefit as they can start readings and assignments on the first week of classes
+- Faculty currently in the program mention this as their main benefit as they can start readings and assignments on the first week of classes.

-- Discounted pricing negotiated with publishers on the required course material in a digital format
+- Discounted pricing negotiated with publishers on the required textbook in a digital format

-- Available through BeachBoard so you can send your students to one place
+- Available through Canvas so you can send your students to one place

-- RedShelf Analytics for e-book so you can view how much your students are reading/studying along with which sections/pages
+- VitalSource Engagement Dashboard for e-books so you can view how much your students are reading/studying along with which sections/pages

 - Integration benefits such as grade syncing for courseware

 An e-book is the textbook in a digital format.
 It is no longer just a plain PDF.
-With our digital provider RedShelf, e-books now contain features such as highlighting, annotations, and analytics (D1DA courses only).
+With our digital provider, VitalSource, e-books now contain features such as highlighting, annotations, and analytics (D1DA courses only).

 A courseware is an adaptive learning technology product which you can assign homework, quizzes, and/or tests that can be auto-graded.
 Examples of courseware include MyLab, Revel, Connect, MindTap, WileyPlus, and LaunchPad.
-Courseware products usually include the e-book and have integration benefits such as grade syncing with BeachBoard.
+Courseware products usually include the e-book on the publisher platform and have integration benefits such as grade syncing with Canvas.

-Whether e-book or courseware, you can request D1DA in three ways:
+Whether e-book or courseware, you can request D1DA in four ways:

 - When submitting your textbook adoption in the online system, please submit your normal textbooks, and towards the end of the process, place a note/comment “Please enroll my class in D1DA”.

-- Request it or reply to your publisher rep, who will then forward the request to us
+- Request it or reply to your publisher representative, who will then forward the request to us.

-There are four main requirements if publishers would like their product integrated into BeachBoard:
+There are four main requirements if publishers would like their courseware product integrated with Canvas:

 - Provide FREE access on the first day of classes